atreyasha/spp-explainability/docs/develop.md

         3.  consider respelling \"preprocessing\" as \"pre-processing\" if necessary, fine-tune their usage

+        4.  ensure linear-chain and strict linear-chain are added before WFAs

-        4.  fine-tune antecedent/proxy terminology and synchronize
+        5.  fine-tune antecedent/proxy terminology and synchronize
             everywhere

+        6.  fine-tune usage of string length and document length while consuming

+        7.  fine-tune usage of document vs. input utterance

-        5.  fine-tune usage of consume a token and not consume a symbol
+        8.  fine-tune usage of consume a token and not consume a symbol

-        6.  fine-tune usage of patterns vs. substrings vs. WFAs
+        9.  fine-tune usage of patterns vs. substrings vs. WFAs

+        10. fine-tune string consumption vs. string matching

-        7.  fine-tune WFA to mean either automata or automaton, make plural abbreviation WFAs clear
+        11. fine-tune WFA to mean either automata or automaton, make plural abbreviation WFAs clear

-        8.  fine-tune usage of FA vs. NFA and make these consistent with abbreviations versus full
+        12. fine-tune usage of FA vs. NFA and make these consistent with abbreviations versus full

-        9.  fine-tune string consumption vs. string matching

-        10. fine-tune the slot-filling terminology
+        13. fine-tune the slot-filling terminology

-        11. fine-tune terminology between intent detection and intent classification
+        14. fine-tune terminology between intent detection and intent classification

-        12. fine-tune terminology between data set and partition
+        15. fine-tune terminology between data set and partition

-        13. fine-tune token length, sentence length and utterance length
+        16. fine-tune token length, sentence length and utterance length

     5. Bibliography